Barnesville Historic District

 Overview

-The area around Barnesville was settled by pioneer families, mostly Quaker, around the early 19th century.
-These early settlers arrived in the area after leaving Maryland, Pennsylvania and the southern states.
-A meeting house was built and cemetery was established to the east of the future site of Barnesville.
+The area around Barnesville was settled by pioneer families, mostly Quakers, around the early 19th century.
+These early settlers arrived in the area after leaving Maryland, Pennsylvania, and the southern states.
+A meeting house was built and the cemetery was established to the east of the future site of Barnesville.
 This early settlement attracted the attention of a certain Maryland farmer.